TunaCGH/paper-jekyll-theme/_pages/projects.md

 # Content menu..
 ## Project Introduction
-Objective
+# Objective

 This project aims to build a system that detects employee attention levels based on input from a webcam or surveillance camera.
 The system distinguishes between:

-- Open eyes – indicating alertness.
+- 'Open eyes

-- Closed eyes – possibly sleepy or inattentive.
+- Closed eyes

 - Only hair visible – the person is likely resting their head on the desk (asleep).

 Motivation

-- In both remote and on-site work environments, monitoring focus and attention is crucial.
+- In both remote and on-site work environments

-- This solution allows managers to gauge employee engagement non-invasively, without the need for constant supervision.
+- Monitoring focus and attention is crucial.

-- It can also be applied in online classrooms or e-learning platforms.
+- Applied in online classrooms or e-learning platforms.

 ## Problem Statement

-- Input: Images or video frames from a webcam or fixed camera.
+- Input: Images.

 - Output: A label classifying the person’s state as either open eyes, closed eyes, or only hair.